PostHog/posthog.com/contents/handbook/growth/marketing/messaging_framework.md

 We also see strong adoption with co-founders or business leadership, though usually on the basis that these individuals are de facto product managers with the needed technical expertise.
 Such personas act as a secondary audience.

 ## Audience pain-points
-Users within this audience may seek PostHog out because they need to:
+Users within this audience may seek PostHog out because they:

 - Need to quickly get core product metrics (e.g. MAUs) onto a dashboard they can check regularly.
 - Gather data about how a product is used, especially drop-offs and retention.